-- Amend the Calaveras County Zoning Code to provide ZEV incentives to encourage adoption and use of ZEVs.
-PF-38. - Develop and adopt an EV charging infrastructure reach code to require 30% of total parking spaces in new or remodeled commercial development with 10 or more parking spaces to install Level 2 EV chargers. - 6.
-Consistent with the Calaveras Streamlined Permitting Guidebook of the CSZEVRP, develop and maintain an expedited, streamlined permitting process for electric vehicle charging stations in accordance with AB 1236 and employ the example Plug-in EV Infrastructure Permitting Checklist in the Guidebook to assess installation projects for expedited review. - 67.
+- Develop and adopt an EV charging infrastructure reach code to require 30% of total parking spaces in new or remodeled commercial development with 10 or more parking spaces to install Level 2 EV chargers. - 5 Consistent with the Calaveras Streamlined Permitting Guidebook of the CSZEVRP, develop and maintain an expedited, streamlined permitting process for electric vehicle charging stations in accordance with AB 1236 and employ the example Plug-in EV Infrastructure Permitting Checklist in the Guidebook to assess installation projects for expedited review. - 67.
 Engage the local business community to site EV infrastructure (especially businesses that rely on tourism and business travelers) and to develop and implement a plan for Countysupported accelerated business fleet electrification in partnership with the PG&E EV Fleet program. - 78.
 Support and partner with ZEV car share companies in coming to the County. - 89.
 Support the regional transportation planning agency in creating a Regional Electric Vehicle Infrastructure Collaborative.
 Participate in the program to collaborate on infrastructure deployment and to increase buying/negotiation power. - 910.
 Coordinate with County communities-based organizations, agencies, and nonprofits to conduct EV/ZEV zero-emission vehicle (ZEV) education events for residents, and business owners and all county employees to promote benefits and programs such as the Clean Vehicle Rebate Program.

-Commented [TL21]: This reference to PF-38 was formerly in the consultants' proposed TR-1.4 (see my proposed TR-1.6); since it involves zoning, not permitting, I believe it should stand by itself.
+Commented [TL21]: This reference to PF-3B was formerly in the consultants' proposed TR-1.4 (see my proposed TR-1.6); since it involves zoning, not permitting, I believe it should stand by itself.

 Commented [TL22]: I've proposed amending the reach code provision (formerly proposed TR-1.1) to limit its application to commercial developments with 10 or more parking spaces, to avoid heavy burdens on small businesses.
-I also propose taking out "exceeding the 2022 California Green Building Code Tier 2 requirements"; to make Tier 2 applicable, it would have to be adopted by ordinance, and it would cover much more than GHG; it might also be inconsistent with my proposed TR-1.6 (former TR-14).
+I also propose taking out 'exceeding the 2022 California Green Building Code Tier 2 requirements': to make Tier 2 applicable, it would have to be adopted by ordinance, and it would cover much more than GHG; it might also be inconsistent with my proposed TR-1.6 (former TR-1.4).

-Commented |TL23|: See the consultants' proposed TR-1.4.
+Commented [TL23]: See the consultants' proposed TR-1.4.
 The references to zoning provisions of PF-3B are in my proposed TR-1.4.

-Commented [TL24]: I've put the reference to County employees into my proposed TR-1.10 (formerly TR-1.9) to avoid the duplicative language of TR-2.4, which 1 propose deleting.
+Commented [TL24]: I've put the reference to County employees into my proposed TR-1.10 (formerly TR-1.9) to avoid the duplicative language of TR-2.4, which I propose deleting.